Proper Tire Repair

 Although there may be a shop up the street that will plug a damaged tire for you, Sullivan Tire and Auto Service does not plug tires based on the USTMA and TIA safety standards.
 What is the difference between plugging a tire and repairing a tire?

 A tire plug is a sticky, expandable object that gets pushed into the damaged area of the tire from the outside and is adjusted until the air is no longer leaking from the tire.
-A tire plug is a good, cheap temporary fix if you have a flat tire and need to get somewhere quickly before having the tire repaired by an experienced technician.
 Tire plugs do not require the tire to be removed from the vehicle and typically take 15 minutes to insert.
 Although the leak may stop, it is easy to believe that the tire is repaired and good to go but unfortunately, that's not the case.
+It is a temporary fix if you have a flat tire and need to get somewhere quickly but by using a tire plug, there is a possibility that the tire will need to be scrapped once it is inspected by a certified technician attempting to perform a proper tire repair.
+It will depend on the severity of the repair and the state in which the plug was applied.
 As your vehicle begins to travel on the road, your tires create friction with the road which then creates heat and eventually causes your tires to expand from the heat.
 When the rubber compound of your tires begins to expand, it will not expand at the same rate as the tire plug because they are made of different materials.
-The expansion when the tire heats up or the contraction when the tire cools down can cause the tire plug to fail.
+The expansion of the tire when it heats up or the contraction of the tire when it cools down can potentially cause the tire plug to fail.

 Plugging a tire from the outside can also cause air to become trapped between the layers of the tread.
 As the tire heats up the air between the tread layers of the tire also begin to heat up causing the air to expand.
 Since the air has no place to go, it will expand and push on the tread eventually causing it to separate from the rest of the tire.
 If the tire was properly repaired from the inside with a stem and a patch (see explanation below), the air from the tire would have nowhere to escape.